The preamble of AA

 “Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.”

-Through having a support system and sponsors (a dedicated member of the community who is there to lean on in times of need) members of AA have the power of unity to help self-improvement.
+Through having a support system and sponsors (a dedicated member of the community who is there to lean on in times of need) members of AA have the power of unity to guide their journey of self-improvement.

 No matter your background, you are welcome at AA

 When the AA was first started, its iconic 12 steps were based on religious ideology and symbolism.
-While the meaning of the steps still remains largely the same, the religious element has been largely dropped in order to accommodate all who are struggling with alcohol addiction.
+While the meaning of the steps remains largely the same, the religious element has been largely dropped to accommodate all who are struggling with alcohol addiction.

 Final thought